Topological modes and spectral flows in inhomogeneous PT-symmetric continuous media: Introduction

-The paper is organized as follows.
-We start from a family of simple two-band Hamiltonians to demonstrate the key physics of topological edge modes, spectrum flows, and topological charges in inhomogeneous continuous systems that are asymptotically Hermitian and PT-symmetric.
-The main result for general non-Hermitian inhomogeneous continuous systems is then established.
-In the last part, the general theoretical formalism developed is applied to identify a topological edge mode called topological Alfv\'{e}n-sound wave (TASW) in the Hall magnetohydrodynamics (MHD) model for magnetized plasmas.
+We start from a family of simple two-band Hamiltonians to demonstrate the key physics of topological edge modes, spectrum flows, and topological charges in inhomogeneous continuous systems.
+The general formalism for non-Hermitian inhomogeneous continuous systems beyond the two-band model is then established, which is applied to identify a topological edge mode called topological Alfv\'{e}n-sound wave (TASW) in magnetized plasmas.